 - Taking effective HIV treatment and increasing your CD4 count significantly lower your risk of developing cancer.

-- It is recommended that women living with HIV have a smear test every year, and from the age of 20, if relevant.
+- It is recommended that women living with HIV have a cervical screening test every year.

 What is Cervical Cancer and what causes it?